yinguobing/cnn-facial-landmark/README.md

 For local applications, [butterfly](https://github.com/yinguobing/butterfly) is a lightweight python module that is designed for frozen model and you can find a demo project demonstrating how to do inference with image and video/webcam.

+## Where to go next?

+There are many means to optimize this project and here are some tips I thought might be useful.

+- Add batch norm layers in the current network.
+- Use a different model.
+- Introduce a new loss fucntion.
+- Any thing you like, play with it!

 ## Contributing

 Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.